 3) Employee engagement continues to reign

-Will there ever be a time where employee engagement isn’t important.
+Will there ever be a time where staff engagement isn’t important?

-Employee engagement is seen as the golden ticket for productive and happy staff and remains one of the top factors for measuring the success of digital workplace software.
+Employee experience is seen as the golden ticket for productive and happy staff and remains one of the top factors for measuring the success of digital workplace software.